MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/how-to-obtain-certificate-windows-server-and-operations-manager.md

 2. Navigate to the same directory where the *.inf* file is located.

-3. Run the below command, modifying the *.inf* and *.req* file names as needed (leave the .req extension as-is):
+3. Run the below command to modify the *.inf* file name to the ones created above and set the *.req* file to one that makes sense to you as a certificate request (leave the .req extension as-is):

       ```